grafana/agent/docs/sources/flow/get-started/install/kubernetes.md

 You can use a Helm chart to deploy {{< param "PRODUCT_NAME" >}} on Kubernetes.

 {{< admonition type="note" >}}
-These instructions show you how to install using our generic [Helm chart](https://github.com/grafana/agent/tree/main/operations/helm/charts/grafana-agent) for {{< param "PRODUCT_NAME" >}}.
+These instructions show you how to install using a generic [Helm chart](https://github.com/grafana/agent/tree/main/operations/helm/charts/grafana-agent) for {{< param "PRODUCT_NAME" >}}.
 You can deploy {{< param "PRODUCT_ROOT_NAME" >}} either in static mode or flow mode.
 The Helm chart deploys {{< param "PRODUCT_NAME" >}} by default.
 {{< /admonition >}}